jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 %sudo   ALL=(ALL:ALL) ALL
 ```

-The next line allows you to add groupnames to recieve sudo access.
-Any useraccount that is a memeber of this group, in Ubuntu's case *sudo* can gain *superuser* permissions
+The next line allows you to add groupnames to receive sudo access.
+Any useraccount that is a member of this group, in Ubuntu's case *sudo* can gain *superuser* permissions

 ```
 # Members of the admin group may gain root privileges
 %admin  ALL=(ALL:ALL) ALL
 ```

-This last entry is a catch-all command for backward compatability.
+This last entry is a catch-all command for backward compatibility.
 Ubuntu versions previous to 14.04 used the admin group instead of the sudo group.

 #### sudoers values

   What do the values ```%admin  ALL=(ALL:ALL) ALL```  mean?
 This particular command gives every command on any system root access.
-It essentially turns the root account superuser privilleges over temporarily to the user account that has that privillege.
+It essentially turns the root account superuser privileges over temporarily to the user account that has that privilege.

 The first column is either a user account (no %) or preceded by a % sign mean a user group name.
-The second column (or the first ALL) is the hostname of the systems that can allow ellevation to *superuser*.
+The second column (or the first ALL) is the hostname of the systems that can allow elevation to *superuser*.
 Now if this is your only system the value can be left at ALL.
 But if you are preparing enterprise-wide /etc/sudoers configurations then you may want to specify *superuser* access only on particular systems.
 The third column (second ALL) is the user that you will turn into when you use the *sudo* command.
 By default it is __root__ but you may want it to be another specific user.
 The fourth column after the : (fourth all) is the comma separated list of commands that user can execute.
-The fifth column (fourth ALL) is optional but it is an access control feature allowing only memebers of certain groups to sudo
+The fifth column (fourth ALL) is optional but it is an access control feature allowing only members of certain groups to sudo

   Group                    Hosts                    Target User                      Commands
 --------------- -----------------------------    ------------------   -----------------------------------------